slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Think less about money optimization and more about who you’re going with.
 - Travellers are the best money managers.
 People have a cultural memory of travelling as expensive but it's not.
 Just buy a ticket to the next destination, look for empty seats and get people to take you home.
 - Choose places with “lifers”: owners and employees who are dedicated to the business itself, not to a paycheck.
-- Build a business with the heuristic of "Maximize my vacation time": Contracting -> Travelling Between Contracts -> Travelling While Contracting -> Software Product Business -> Chilling'*
+- Build a business with the heuristic of «maximize my vacation time»: Contracting -> Travelling Between Contracts -> Travelling While Contracting -> Software Product Business -> Chilling

 <!--
 - On adrenaline: what's your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido